-We make no claims as teachers or parents to be perfect.
+We make no claims as teachers to be perfect.
 We make mistakes.
 Let’s use those opportunities to model how to respond and apologise when it is appropriate.
-It provides a sense of vulnerability and reality for our students or children and one that they appreciate.
+It provides a sense of vulnerability and reality for our students and one that they appreciate.
 The challenge is for us to swallow our pride, recognise when we need to sort things out, and lead by example.
 This is an aspect of true education when we portray Christianity in action.

-Nathan told King David to go ahead and build the temple for God.
+Nathan told King David to build the temple for God.
 But then he had to go back and say to David, “I ran ahead of God.
 You are not going to be able to build the temple after all.”
 There are times when we have the best of intentions as parents or teachers, and yet we make a wrong judgement call.
 How will our children and students learn to rectify their mistakes if we do not model it for them?